charanvlnpavani/charanvlnpavani/README.md

 # Hi there! 👋 I'm Pavani VLN Charan

 🚀 **Frontend Developer | 2+ years of experience**
-🌍 Based in Hyderabad, India
+🌍 Based in Bangalore, India

 I’m passionate about crafting responsive, dynamic, and efficient web applications.
 I love turning ideas into reality using code and am always excited to learn new technologies!